This feature requires Author user level or higher.

-When you share your campaign, Facebook looks at the images in your campaign to generate a thumbnail or "icon" for the post.
-In this article, you’ll learn a couple different ways you can designate which image Facebook uses from the Design step of the Campaign Builder and in custom-coded templates.
+When you share your campaign, Facebook looks at the images in your campaign to generate a thumbnail for the post.
+In this article, you’ll learn a couple different ways to designate the image Facebook uses from the Design step of the Campaign Builder and in custom-coded templates.
 However, if you design a campaign using one of our templates, we strongly recommend using our powerful Social Cards feature to customize both the image and the text that displays when you share your campaign.

 To designate a Facebook campaign icon manually, you'll need to insert the image into a Text block, then edit the source code to edit the tag for that image.

-When using your own HTML or custom template, you can add Facebook's Open Graph protocol meta tags to designate the thumbnail for your campaign.
-In addition to setting an icon image, these tags can specify even more information about your campaign such as post title and a description.
+When you use your own HTML or custom template, you can add Facebook's Open Graph protocol meta tags to designate the thumbnail for your campaign.
+In addition to setting an icon image, these tags can specify even more information about your campaign, such as post title and a description.
 The list below includes all of the accepted meta tags.

 Facebook meta tags

 The thumbnail image for your auto-posted campaign looks like this.

 If you choose not to set an icon manually, Facebook will choose an image to use as the default thumbnail for you.

 The title for the post looks like this.

 If you choose not to add this property, Facebook will populate the page title with your MailChimp campaign's subject line.